into your inbox

 ”We played great,” said Edberg, who was playing in only his third cup doubles match, according to The New York Times. ”This was my best match ever.”

 Of course, McEnroe didn’t share Edberg’s excitement, but he acknowledged that their opponents played a great match.

 John McEnroe and Peter Fleming would not play together as often and as successfully in the following years.
-McEnroe would even add two more major titles to his list of achievements without his old-time friend: in 1989, partnering Mark Woodforde, he would triumph once again at Flushing Meadows, and in 1992, his last year on the Tour, he would partner Michael Stich to win Wimbledon.
+McEnroe would add two more Grand Slam titles to his list of achievements without his old-time friend: in 1989, partnering Mark Woodforde, he would triumph once again at Flushing Meadows, and in 1992, his last year on the circuit, he would partner Michael Stich to win Wimbledon.

-Arthur Ashe, the United States captain, would resign from his position in 1985, mainly because he couldn’t deal with his player’s attitude anymore.
+Arthur Ashe, the United States captain, would resign from his position in 1985, mainly because he couldn’t deal with the attitude of his players any longer.